-This training program, which mainly targets prioritized countries in Latin America in JICA Educational Cooperation, is considered as a component of development program in respective countries.
-JICA overseas offices and JICA project staff actively engaged in the selection process of nominees.
+This training program, targeting at prioritized countries in Latin America in the JICA Educational Cooperation, is considered as a component of a development program in respective countries.
+JICA overseas offices and JICA project staffs are actively engaged in the selection process of nominees.
 These participants of senior officials, who are supervisors of JICA project counterparts, joined the training program with high motivation, and proposed the finalized action plans developed in line with JICA technical cooperation projects in their own countries.